Tag

 #auth

-Use after free in Remote Access Point-to-Point Protocol (PPP) EAP-TLS allows an authorized attacker to elevate privileges locally.
+Use after free in Windows Kernel allows an unauthorized attacker to elevate privileges locally.

 Integer overflow or wraparound in Windows Distributed Transaction Coordinator allows an authorized attacker to disclose information over a network.

-Use after free in Desktop Windows Manager allows an authorized attacker to elevate privileges locally.
+Weak authentication in Windows Installer allows an authorized attacker to elevate privileges locally.

 Heap-based buffer overflow in Windows Media allows an unauthorized attacker to execute code over a network.